From mites to peewees, T.J. Oshie left a mark on Seattle hockey. Seattle hasn’t forgotten.

 It’s a shrine to the area’s most famous hockey son.

-Although he eventually moved to Minnesota for high school, Oshie’s preternatural hockey talent made him stand out at a young age.
+Although Oshie eventually moved to Minnesota for high school, his preternatural hockey talent made him stand out at a young age.
 His personality made him beloved.

-“At Seattle junior hockey, he’s huge,” said SJHA president Mike Murphy.
+“At Seattle junior hockey, he’s huge,” SJHA President Mike Murphy said.
 “The kids, they love him.
-We don’t get to see him that often but whenever we do it is still a huge thing … lot of 77s — and 74s for when he was in St. Louis — in our little guys.
+We don’t get to see him that often, but whenever we do it is still a huge thing. . . .
+Lot of 77s — and 74s for when he was in St. Louis — in our little guys.
 They love him.”

 The arrival of the expansion Seattle Kraken will allow fans of the Everett, Wash., native to see their hero — if he plays Sunday night at Climate Pledge Arena.
-Oshie has been on injured reserve since late October after taking a puck off his right foot in a game against the Detroit Red Wings.
-While he was removed from IR on Saturday, he was listed as a gametime decision for the game at San Jose and it is uncertain if he will be on the ice against the Kraken. .
+Oshie has been on injured reserve since late October after he took a puck off his right foot in a game against the Detroit Red Wings.
+While he was removed from IR on Saturday, he was listed as a game-time decision for the matchup at San Jose, and it is uncertain whether he will be on the ice against the Kraken.

-Whether he takes the ice or not, his influence in the Seattle community has been far-reaching.
-Murphy estimates about 200 to 300 families who are currently part of SJHA will be at the game.
-Expect to see plenty of Oshie jerseys in the crowd — not only will their current SJHA families, but former members of SJHA and their families, plus Oshie’s mother, sister, brother, aunt, uncle and family friends, are all planning to be at the game.
+Even if he doesn’t take the ice, his influence in the Seattle community remains far-reaching.
+Murphy estimates about 200 to 300 families who are part of the SJHA will be at the game.
+Expect to see plenty of Oshie jerseys in the crowd — not only current SJHA families but former members of the SJHA and their families, plus Oshie’s mother, sister, brother, aunt, uncle and family friends, are planning to be at the game.

 “There’s going to be a lot of people that are going to see T.J. — and the Caps,” Murphy said.
 “Whatever team T.J. is on, it becomes their favorite team.”

 Oshie has gone out of his way to stay in touch with the SJHA.
-Murphy said before the pandemic, if a Seattle Juniors tournament team was playing somewhere near where the Capitals were playing, he would text Oshie and let him know some of his local kids were around and wanted to say hello.
+Murphy said that before the pandemic, if a Seattle juniors tournament team was playing near where the Capitals were playing, he would text Oshie and let him know some of his local kids were around and wanted to say hello.
 Oshie would rarely miss the opportunity to drop by and take pictures and sign autographs.

-Murphy said Oshie would also regularly drop by Olympicview when he was back in the area, often carving out to surprise kids by skating at his old rink.
+Murphy said Oshie also would regularly drop by OlympicView when he was back in the area, often carving out time to surprise kids by skating at his old rink.

 “I would just say that if you could create just an all-around great person, great athlete, great dad, great son, T.J. would be what you would imagine to have as that,” Murphy said.
 “I’m just super proud of him.
 We wish we could see him more.”

 Murphy, who coached Oshie at the squirt, pewee and bantam levels, remains close with Oshie.
-Since Oshie’s late father, Tim, often went by the nickname, “Coach Osh,” Oshie simply Murphy “Dad,” and Murphy calls Oshie, “son.”
-Murphy coached alongside Oshie’s dad in SJHA.
+Because Oshie’s late father, Tim, often went by the nickname “Coach Osh,” Oshie simply calls Murphy “Dad,” and Murphy calls Oshie “Son.”
+Murphy coached alongside Oshie’s dad in the SJHA.

 There is still a strong bond between the association and the Oshie family.
 The association lowered its flag to half-staff after Tim’s death in May following a long battle with Alzheimer’s.

 “Tim was always kind to whoever needed a hand,” Murphy said.
-“He always would go out of his way to just be nice to people and he always had a smile on his face and I think T.J.’s mom and dad brought [T.J.] up that way, too.”
+“He always would go out of his way to just be nice to people, and he always had a smile on his face, and I think T.J.’s mom and dad brought [T.J.] up that way, too.”

 Murphy said when he first heard about Oshie, he was still in mites (8 and under).
 His talent was evident even then.

-“I told anyone that would listen that we’re going to watch him play someday like we had a lot of good players come through here but he was next level,” Murphy said.
-“People didn’t really know but I knew early on that he was so much better than everyone else.”
+“I told anyone that would listen that we’re going to watch him play someday.
+Like, we had a lot of good players come through here, but he was next level,” Murphy said.
+“People didn’t really know, but I knew early on that he was so much better than everyone else.”

 For Murphy, and many others connected to the SJHA, getting the chance to see Oshie play Sunday would be a welcome bonus.
 But getting a chance just to know him has been the gift.